If you are not meditating on God’s word, you are missing out big time. David explains the importance of meditating on God’s word in Psalms 1:

 No one spends time in the word of God and remains unchanged.
 The following are the top 7 benefits of meditating on the word of God:

-Meditation leads to depth and stability
+Meditation leads to depth and stability.

-As David points in Psalms 1, the Christian that meditates day and night on the word of God shall be like a tree that is planted by the rivers of water.
+As David points in Psalms 1, the Christian who meditates day and night on the word of God shall be like a tree that is planted by the rivers of water.
 In other words, meditation will lead to depth and stability.